badgersow/vscode-today/README.md

 This plugin allows to quickly open a file with a daily markdown note.

+* File format: `YYYY-MM-DD (ddd).md`.
+* Example: `2022-01-03 (Mon).md`.

+The advantage of the ISO date format, is that lexicographical file order corresponds with the chronological order.

 ## Features

 A note can be opened from the menu or by assigning a shortcut to it.